Tatwik19/Tatwik19.github.io/index.md

 layout: default
 ---
 <br />
-<div style="text-align: justify">Passionate Roboticist with expertise in embedded systems, perception, aerial robotics, industrial automation, and autonomous vehicles.
+<div style="text-align: justify">Roboticist with expertise in embedded systems, perception, aerial robotics, industrial automation, and autonomous vehicles.
 Demonstrated leadership in engineering projects, excelling in documentation, CAD design, embedded components, digital twin, and programming.
-Inspired to reach the pinnacle in robotics with a meticulous and determined approach to tasks.</div>
+Inspired to reach the pinnacle in robotics with a meticulous and determined approach to tasks.
 <br />
 ## News